 Sleep- One night of reduced sleep won’t make or break you, but a slow growing deficit will.
 It takes discipline to get in bed early, but the rewards are great.
 Deep sleep is when our bodies do most of their muscle repair and mental processing.
 It’s during this time the pituitary gland is releasing growth hormone which repairs and rebuilds muscle.
 It’s also the time during which our brains are processing everything that it learned/practiced that day.
 Not getting enough sleep is like sabotaging your own practice efforts.
 I notice it physically too- the longer I sleep, the deeper my endurance goes the next day.
 Try it- sleep 10 hours (get in bed early) and see how you feel.
 The difference between 6 and 10 hours is huge.

-Enough calories and protein- I've definitely noticed that if I'm restricting my calories, or just not eating enough, my ability to recover from day to day on trumpet is reduced.
+Enough calories- I've definitely noticed that if I'm restricting my calories, or just not eating enough, my ability to recover from day to day on trumpet is reduced.
 As we know from sports science, it's nearly impossible to build muscle or recover adequately on a long term restricted diet.
 Remember that after days or weeks of heavy playing, our bodies need the raw materials to rebuild if we want to recover and hopefully grow stronger.
 During heavy symphonic weeks or before extra important events, I always allow myself to eat a little extra.
 I'm sure it helps.
 Whatever you do, just don't be in a caloric deficit when you need to recover from heavy playing.

 Being Hydrated - Ever had to play the morning after a hard night on the town?
 Feel terrible?
 Ever seen singers who obsessively walk around with water bottles?
 We trumpet players depend on a similar small piece of vibrating flesh as singers do, yet trumpet players rarely care about hydration.
 Stay hydrated.
-And since I alluded to alcohol- I do occasionally drink, but know that alcohol negatively affects us as trumpet players as well, especially in our ability to recover from a hard day.
+And since I alluded to alcohol- I do once in a while partake, but know that alcohol negatively affects us as trumpet players as well, especially in our ability to recover from a hard day.
 Notice how all high level competitive athletes only rarely drink, especially leading up to a big event .
 Read up about alcohol and muscle recovery.
 Alcohol also negatively effects our ability to sleep deeply.
 (REM sleep)

 Chapstick, preferably with SPF.
 I hate it when I hear of trumpet players complaining about about chapped lips.
 This is totally controllable.
 It’s especially important to pay attention in cold and dry climates, or if you’re in the sun for extended periods.
 Don’t forget our lips sunburn a lot easier than normal "outer" skin.